 Welcome to my website!

 Hi there!
-My name is Matt, and I'm an assistant professor in linguistics at George Mason University.
+My name is Matt, and I'm an assistant professor in linguistics at George Mason University and the director of the Mason Phonetics and Phonology Lab (MPL).
 I specialize in phonetics.
-My dissertation focused on situating phonetic comparisons of words in acoustic distance comparisons instead of phonemic string comparisons.
-Other research projects I'm currently involved center around the perception and processing of nonwords and applying modern machine learning techniques to problems in phonetics, such as forced alignment.
+My research interests are largely in applying computational methods to understanding speech perception and spoken word recognition, focusing primarily on acoustic data.
+My dissertation focused on situating computational phonetic comparisons of words in acoustic absement and distance comparisons instead of phonemic string comparisons.

-I am currently working on developing a Julia package called Phonetics.jl that provides convenience functions for researchers in phonetics, such as for vowel plotting, vowel normalization, and acoustic distance comparisons.
+I am lead developer the Mason-Alberta Phonetic Segmenter (MAPS), which is a new tool for forced alignment that implements interpolation and ensemble techniques for more precise boundaries and estimating confidence intervals for boundaries. which I also develop the Julia package Phonetics.jl, which provides convenience functions for researchers in phonetics, such as for vowel plotting, vowel normalization, and acoustic absement and distance comparisons.
 I have also written the PraatDocExtractor program, which extracts documentation from a Praat script and exports it to a Markdown file for you to use in the process of documenting your code.

 I love talking about my research, so if you would like to get in contact with me, feel free to send me an email at mkelle21@gmu.edu.